Polytechnic High School (Arizona): Extracurricular Activities

 ASU Preparatory Polytechnic High School offers a variety of clubs, including Student Government, Key Club, Cultural Diversity Club, Robotics, National Honor Society, National Junior Honor Society, and News Junkies.

 Other clubs such as Fencing Club, Ping Pong Club, and Lightning McQueen Club have been founded at ASU Prep Polytechnic by students for periods of time but are not currently active.

 Polytechnic High School's Student Council, shortened as "StuCo," is made up of representatives and leaders from each grade in the High School, not including 7th and 8th grades.
 According to its website, the Student Council "contributes to the needs of the community, upholds the pillars of ASU Preparatory Academy, represents the needs of the student body, and encourages student involvement and school pride."
-Former Student Council presidents have included Aundria Arneson (served 2017–2018), Hannah Tan (served 2018–2019), Caleb Myers (served 2019–2020), and the current president, Cooper Houseman.
-These presidents are elected by the students of ASU Preparatory Polytechnic High School at the beginning of each year.
+Former Student Council presidents have included Aundria Arneson (served 2017–2018), Hannah Tan (served 2018–2019), Caleb Myers (served 2019–2020), Cooper Houseman (served 2020-2021), Mackenzie Baptiste (served 2021-2022), Drake Vasquez (served 2022-2023), Xyrene Semonell (served 2023-2024) and the current sitting president Louis De Castro.
+These presidents are elected by the students of ASU Preparatory Polytechnic High School at the end of each year.
 The Student Council puts on events for students such as dances, fundraisers, and talent shows.
-Houseman also introduced new event ideas such as weekly trivia nights after his election.